python/core-workflow/.github/ISSUE_TEMPLATE/triage_membership.md

 ---
 name: Python Triage Membership
 about: Request by a core dev for someone to join the Python Triage team
+title: "Request for Python triage membership: name"
 ---

 <!--
 Core developers can create this issue to nominate someone to the Python Triage team.

-Existing bug triagers on bpo and other Python contributors with elevated privileges can create this issue to nominate themselves into the Python Triage team.
+Existing bug triagers and other Python contributors with elevated privileges can create this issue to nominate themselves into the Python Triage team.

 More details: https://devguide.python.org/triaging.html#becoming-a-member-of-the-python-triage-team